Assistant Professor of Pediatrics, University of Pennsylvania School of Medicine

 Philadelphia, PA 19104

-Signal transduction in embryonal tumors of the developing nervous system.
-My laboratory work involves the study of receptor tyrosine kinase expression and inhibition in medulloblastoma
+Signal transduction in embryonal tumors of the nervous system.

 - Assistant Professor of Pediatrics at the Children's Hospital of Philadelphia (2006 – present)